FrancisBanville/ms_interpreting_probabilities/README.md

 Cataloging species interactions across space is a gargantuan task.
 At the core of this challenge lies the spatiotemporal variability of ecological networks [@Poisot2012Dissimilaritya; @Poisot2015Speciesa], which makes documenting the location and timing of interactions difficult.
 Indeed, it is not sufficient to know that two species have the biological capacity to interact to infer the realization of their interaction at a specific time and space [@Dunne2006Network].
 Taking food webs as an example, a predator species and its potential prey must first co-occur on the same territory in order for a trophic interaction to take place [@Blanchet2020Cooccurrencea].
 They must then encounter, which is conditional on their relative abundances in the ecosystem and the matching of their phenology [@Poisot2015Speciesa].
 Finally, the interaction occurs only if the predators have a desire to consume their prey and are able to capture and ingest them [@Pulliam1974Theory].
 Environmental (e.g. temperature and presence of shelters) and biological (e.g. physiological state of both species and availability of other prey species) factors contribute to this variability by impacting species co-occurrence [@Araujo2011UsiSpe] and the realization of their interactions [@Poisot2015Speciesa].
-In this context, it is unsurprising that computational methods are being developed in ecology to help alleviate the colossal sampling efforts required to document species interactions across time and space [@Strydom2021Roadmapa].
+In this context, the development of computational methods in ecology can help alleviate the colossal sampling efforts required to document species interactions across time and space [@Strydom2021Roadmapa].
 Having a better portrait of species interactions and the emerging structure of their food webs is important since it lays the groundwork for understanding the functioning, dynamics, and resilience of ecosystems